Interview: The Velvet Hands

 ICMP has been a lot of fun and good to meet new people!
 Everybody is very supportive of each other and it has been a great place to learn!
 The London music scene can be very honest so it's been a safe space for us!"

-How important has the Dyne Road Development funding been in progressing your career?
+How important has the Accelerator funding been in progressing your career?

 It's been so helpful and has gone towards some recordings for our second album, forever moving forwards!